twitter/the-algorithm/README.md

 This alhorithm was built and will be edited in prod by the CIA so they can push their propaganda and censor the critical thinkers.

 This is funded fully by the CIA and the NSA.
-Just like Google and Microsoft.
+Just like Google, Meta and Microsoft.

 - https://qz.com/1145669/googles-true-origin-partly-lies-in-cia-and-nsa-research-grants-for-mass-surveillance
 - https://www.spiegel.de/international/world/how-the-nsa-spies-on-international-bank-transactions-a-922430.html